Jesus redeems manager’s self-identity

 “When I was a child, I spoke and thought and reasoned as a child.
 But when I grew up, I put away childish things.”
 1 Corinthians 13:11

-I submitted the hurting child in me to God at the cleansing prayer.
+I submitted the hurting child in me to God at the renewal prayer.

 There was so much healing and freedom from putting away the accumulated resentment from the past.
 I finally understand that I belong only to God.
 My identity is not defined by anybody, my past or my struggles, but by the One who created me and redeemed me.